Empangeni: Ngwelezane township

 Ngwelezane is a township at the outskirts of Empangeni.
 The township is home to the Ngwelezane Hospital, a 554 beds institution and a tertiary hospital.

-It is also home of prominent influential people,the likes of Minister of Water and Sanitation Senzo Mchunu, Former Minister of Labour Mildred Oliphant, the late former Chairman of Eskom Ben Ngubane, Actress and film director Wendy Gumede, International Actor Mthandeni Mbambo, International Artist Muzi, Social Activists Wiwi Gumede, Mthobisi Mtshali and Social Entrepreneur Mpendulo Mbulawa.

-Ngwelezane offers one of the best nightlife experiences through hosting events at its prominent restaurants and taverns.
-Ngwelezane is known for it tranquility.

 In 2020 Residents joined forces to form a Green committee called "The Green Champions" which consists of young energetic patriotic members of the community led by Siyamthanda Community Services.
 The Green Champions spearheads the greening of Ngwelezane Township through their weekly "Adopt A Spot" campaign, where they turn illegal dumping spots and bushy neglected spaces into Green Spaces.